UniStuttgart-VISUS/reCAPit/preprocessing/README.md

 Creates movement-based heatmaps by analyzing hand activity patterns within areas of interest over time windows.

-* 📥 This script requires a registered workspace video `sources/videos/workspace` and areas of interest `sources/areas_of_interests`
+* 📥 This script requires a registered workspace video `sources/videos/workspace` and areas of interest `sources/areas_of_interests` as a source.
 * 📤 This script will register `artifacts/video_overlay/movement`.

 ## 👁️ Gaze